syncfusion-content/blazor-docs/blazor/pdfviewer-2/open-pdf-file/from-amazon-s3.md

 ---
 layout: post
-title:  Open PDF files from AWS S3 in SfPdfViewer Component | Syncfusion
+title:  Open PDF files from AWS S3 in SfPdfViewer Component | Syncfusion®
-description: Learn here all about how to Open PDF files from AWS S3 in Syncfusion Blazor SfPdfViewer component and much more details.
+description: Learn here all about how to Open PDF files from AWS S3 in Syncfusion® Blazor SfPdfViewer component and much more details.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug